saienduri/Megatron-LM/megatron/core/QuickStart.md

 <br>

 **STEP 6 - Main Function**

-The following code snippet is the main function that needs to go into your script.
-It runs the model for 5 iterations, saves the model, and loads the data model.
+The following is the main function that needs to go into your script.

 ```python
 from pathlib import Path